 Studies that focused on the PIOMIdemonstrated its efficacy, evidencing a reduction of 5 days in the time necessary to achieve complete oral feeding, and a decrease of 3 days in the time needed for hospitalization.

-This pilot study has essentially 2 aims.
-First, to evaluate whether the sensorimotor stimulation can be performed by parent/caregiver in order to involve them even more in the care of their baby, inside the Neonatal Intensive Care Unit.
-In addition, international studies indicate that the stimulation should be performed with the finger so as to provide a tactile stimulus.
-Performing the same stimulation with the finger moistened with milk allows an extra gustatory stimulus.
-The second aim of the study is to understand if a stimulation performed involving taste can be even more effective.
+This pilot study has the aim to evaluate whether the sensorimotor stimulation can be performed by parent/caregiver in order to involve them even more in the care of their baby, inside the Neonatal Intensive Care Unit.
 In this way parents can help their baby to develop the oral motor competencies necessary for an adequate oral feeding, reducing the time of “Os/gavage” (the time that elapses between the introduction of oral feeding, while the child is still being tube fed, and the achievement of a complete oral feeding by breast or bottle).